History of Ina Garten in Timeline

 February 2, 1948: Ina Garten's Birth

 On February 2, 1948, Ina Rosenberg Garten was born.
-She is known as an American television cook and author, as well as the host of the Food Network program Barefoot Contessa.
+She is known as an American television cook and author, and the host of the Food Network program Barefoot Contessa.

 Others born on this day/year

-On December 22, 1968, Ina Rosenberg and Jeffrey Garten got married in Stamford and soon after, moved to Fort Bragg, North Carolina, where Ina began exploring cooking and entertaining.
+On December 22, 1968, Ina Rosenberg and Jeffrey Garten were married in Stamford, Connecticut.
+Soon after, they relocated to Fort Bragg, North Carolina.

 1972: Move to Washington, D.C.

-In 1972, Ina and her husband moved to Washington, D.C., where she further refined her home entertaining skills, hosting weekly dinner parties.
+In 1972, Ina and Jeffrey Garten moved to Washington, D.C., where she refined her home entertaining skills by hosting weekly dinner parties.

 In 1978, Ina Garten left her government job and purchased the Barefoot Contessa, a 400-square-foot specialty food store in Westhampton Beach, New York.